|Home Group Sites Subject Sites Individual Sites Educational Sites Other|

-Jon Nield at Queen Mary, University of London (http://www.queenmaryphotosynthesis.org/nield/) has an incredibly rich site that covers the major protein complexes involved in photosynthesis.
-There are numerous discussions and incredible figures.
-For example, on his site you can click on any part of the complete structure (Fig. 13) (http://n56-217.sbcs.qmul.ac.uk/nield/psIIimages/oxygenicphotosynthmodel.html) and it will jump to a drawing of the individual complex with links to the various subunits.
-Wonderful.
-Even more downloads and information is available at http://www.queenmaryphotosynthesis.org/nield/downloads.html
+Jon Nield at Queen Mary, University of London (http://macromol.sbcs.qmul.ac.uk/) has an incredibly rich site that covers the major protein complexes involved in photosynthesis.
+There are numerous discussions and incredible figures available for download from the gallery.
+Even more downloads and information is available at http://macromol.sbcs.qmul.ac.uk/downloads/downloads.html.
+See Fig. 13.

 Donald Ort (http://www.life.illinois.edu/ort/index.html).
 The site describes the strategies used by his laboratory on “Molecular biochemical basis for environmental effects on photosynthesis and photosynthetic energy transduction.”
 There is information on the possibilities of growing crops under future conditions of global change and links to his work at the USDA/ARS Photosynthesis Research Unit.